arangodb/docs-hugo/site/content/3.13/develop/http-api/hot-backups.md

             single server, the request returns successfully, but the restore is only executed afterwards.
 In the cluster, the request only returns when the restore operation has been completed successfully.
-The cluster behaviour is obviously the desired one, but in a single instance, one cannot keep a connection open across a restart.
+The cluster behavior is obviously the desired one, but in a single instance, one cannot keep a connection open across a restart.
         '400':
           description: |